maxnyla/muffin-tastic/README.md

 **Icons:**

-I decided not to use the Materialize icons and instead went with the Font Awesome icon packs.
+I decided not to use the Materialize icons since the Font Awesome database is larger so instead I went with the Font Awesome icon packs.
 I used the free tier:

 [Font Awesome](https://fontawesome.com/6?next=%2Fstart)